CemraJC/stenotoppers/README.md

 ## A Word On Financial Contributions

 The StenoToppers project does not accept voluntary financial support directly.
-Instead, all financial contributions towards this project should be made out to the [Plover project][plover-donate].
+Instead, all financial contributions towards this project should be made out to the [Open Steno Project][plover-donate].
 Note that the StenoToppers team is not in any way affiliated with Plover or the Open Steno Project - it is simply that without them, StenoToppers would not have any reason to exist.

 [![Click for the Plover project donation page](https://i.imgur.com/uaUfrnk.jpg)][plover-donate]